darrylwest/darrylwest.github.io/book-reports/children-of-time.md

 * Simiana - the destination (Kern's World)
 * Gilgamesh - ark ship
 * The Great Nest by Western Ocean - spider land with aphids
+* Second Brin Sentry Habitat - Kern's world
+* Earth - damaged by nuclear war; frozen and poisoned
+* Seven Trees - Portia's (the new one)

 ## Vocabulary

 * organelle - any of a number of organized or specialized structures within a living cell.
+* arachnid - spider
 * insensate - lacking physical sensation
 * evinced  - revealed the presence of
 * delorously - in keeping with good taste and propriety; polite and restrained